 Day 11: Underberg to the central uKhahlamba-Drakensberg World Heritage Park.
 3,5-hour drive

 Leaving Underberg, we head to Howick to visit the Mandela Capture Site.
 From here we take the road North on the Midlands Meander and visit some of the craft shops at the Thokozisa Lifestyle Centre.
 Once at the Champagne Valley area at the Drakensberg, you get the option to do a Canopy Tour, a helicopter flight over the main Drakensberg escarpment or to attend a Drakensberg Boys Choir concert if available on a Wednesday.
 Spend the night at the Monks Cowl Resort (or similar).

 Breakfast follows the drive back to Johannesburg where you will visit the Apartheid Museum and Gold Reef City, an amusement park located on an old gold mine which closed in 1971.
 The park is themed around the gold rush that started in 1886 on the Witwatersrand, the buildings on the park are designed to mimic the same period and you can learn how Johannesburg came to be, how gold was discovered on the reef and descend 75 meters underground.
 Spend the night at a Gold Reef City Hotel(or similar).

 An excellent choice for people who want to enjoy spectacular scenery, combined with game drives to see the renowned big five (elephant, rhinoceros, lion, leopard and buffalo).
-It traverses into Swaziland after 5 days to showcase the best there is to offer.

 Day 13: Johannesburg to Blyde River Canyon, 4,5-hour drive.